 Community Service Projects on the Plymouth Campus

 Each month during the school year, our students and staff participate in campus-wide service learning projects.
-Over the last year we have engaged in small acts of kindness and generosity for others including:
+We have engaged in small acts of kindness and generosity for others including:

-- delivering May baskets to a local hospice,
+- delivering May baskets to a memory care facility,

 - creating Valentine's Day cards for hospital patients,